Battle of Britain: Assessment of attempt to destroy the RAF

 The effect of the German attacks on airfields is unclear.
 According to Stephen Bungay, Dowding, in a letter to Hugh Trenchard accompanying Park's report on the period 8 August – 10 September 1940, states that the Luftwaffe "achieved very little" in the last week of August and the first week of September.
 The only Sector Station to be shut down operationally was Biggin Hill, and it was non-operational for just two hours.
-Dowding admitted 11 Group's efficiency was impaired but, despite serious damage to some airfields, only two out of 13 heavily attacked airfields were down for more than a few hours.
+Dowding admitted that 11 Group's efficiency was impaired but, despite serious damage to some airfields, only two out of 13 heavily attacked airfields were down for more than a few hours.
 The German refocus on London was not critical.

 Retired Air Vice-Marshal Peter Dye, head of the RAF Museum, discussed the logistics of the battle in 2000 and 2010, dealing specifically with the single-seat fighters.
-Dye contends that not only was British aircraft production replacing aircraft, but replacement pilots were keeping pace with losses.
+He said that not only was British aircraft production replacing aircraft, but replacement pilots were keeping pace with losses.
 The number of pilots in RAF Fighter Command increased during July, August and September.
-The figures indicate the number of pilots available never decreased: from July, 1,200 were available, and from 1 August, 1,400 were available.
-Just over that number were in the field by September.
-In October the figure was nearly 1,600.
-By 1 November 1,800 were available.
+The figures indicate the number of pilots available never decreased: from July, 1,200 were available; from 1 August, 1,400; in September, over 1,400; in October, nearly 1,600; by 1 November, 1,800.
 Throughout the battle, the RAF had more fighter pilots available than the Luftwaffe.
 Although the RAF's reserves of single-seat fighters fell during July, the wastage was made up for by an efficient Civilian Repair Organisation (CRO), which by December had repaired and put back into service some 4,955 aircraft, and by aircraft held at Air Servicing Unit (ASU) airfields.

 Richard Overy agrees with Dye and Bungay.
-Overy asserts only one airfield was temporarily put out of action and "only" 103 pilots were lost.
-British fighter production produced 496 new aircraft in July and 467 in August, and another 467 in September (not counting repaired aircraft), covering the losses of August and September.
+Overy says that only one airfield was temporarily put out of action and "only" 103 pilots were lost.
+British fighter production, not counting repaired aircraft, produced 496 new aircraft in July, 467 in August, and 467 in September, covering the losses of August and September.
 Overy indicates the number of serviceable and total strength returns reveal an increase in fighters from 3 August to 7 September, 1,061 on strength and 708 serviceable to 1,161 on strength and 746 serviceable.
 Moreover, Overy points out that the number of RAF fighter pilots grew by one-third between June and August 1940.
 Personnel records show a constant supply of around 1,400 pilots in the crucial weeks of the battle.
 In the second half of September it reached 1,500.
 The shortfall of pilots was never above 10%.
 The Germans never had more than between 1,100 and 1,200 pilots, a deficiency of up to one-third.
 "If Fighter Command were 'the few', the German fighter pilots were fewer".